wyq000/rnet/README.md

 ## Documentation

 The python documentation is automatically supported by [pyo3-stub-gen](https://github.com/Jij-Inc/pyo3-stub-gen).
 It is not perfect.
 If you have any suggestions, you can submit a PR to improve it.

+## Contributing

+If you would like to submit your contribution, please open a [Pull Request](https://github.com/0x676e67/rnet/pulls).

 ## License